Jackson County, Missouri: Religion

 According to the Association of Religion Data Archives County Membership Report (2010), Jackson County is sometimes regarded as being on the northern edge of the Bible Belt, with evangelical Protestantism being the most predominant religion.
 The most predominant denominations among residents in Jackson County who adhere to a religion are Roman Catholics (19.51%), Southern Baptists (17.96%), and non-denominational evangelical Christians (11.52%).

 Politics

-Jackson County is a solidly Democratic county and has remained so even as the state of Missouri has trended rightward.
+Jackson County is a solidly Democratic county and has remained so even as most other parts of the state of Missouri have trended rightward.
 The last Republican presidential candidate to carry the county was Richard Nixon in 1972, the only Republican to do so since 1932.
 John Ashcroft was the last Republican gubernatorial candidate in 1988 and Kit Bond for the Senate in 1998.
 Tom Schweich is the last Statewide Republican candidate to win the county in his landslide victory for State Auditor in 2014.

 The county's Democratic lean is due almost entirely to the presence of Kansas City.
 In 2008, for example, John McCain barely carried the areas of the county outside Kansas City, but Barack Obama carried Kansas City by a nearly 3-to-1 margin, enough for him to carry the county as a whole with 62 percent of the vote.
-Generally, Democratic strength is concentrated south of the Missouri River, with the wealthier areas north of the river being more friendly to Republicans.